Battery on a Law Enforcement Officer

 At the Orlando, Florida, criminal defense law firm of Moses and Rooth Attorneys at Law, we can investigate your claim, analyze the facts and provide the strongest-possible defense.
 For instance, if you did not actually touch the officer, we can argue that your charges be reduced to the charge of attempted battery of a law enforcement officer.
 If the officer was off duty or was not in uniform, or you did not know the officer was a law enforcement official, we can argue for amended charges.

 Injuries are not necessary for charges of battery on a law enforcement officer to be valid; touching alone can result in significant fines and incarceration.
-For a no-charge consultation with an experienced criminal defense attorney, contact our Orlando or New Smyrna Beach office.
+For a no-charge initial consultation with an experienced criminal defense attorney, contact our Orlando law office.